 Unauthorized immigrants pay taxes.

-- Unauthorized immigrants in Massachusetts paid $137.9 million in state and local taxes in 2010, according to data from the Institute for Taxation and Economic Policy, which includes:
+- Unauthorized immigrants in Massachusetts paid $196.9 million in state and local taxes in 2012, which includes $85.6 million in sales taxes, $44.5 million in personal income taxes, and $66.9 million in property taxes, according to data from the Institute for Taxation and Economic Policy.

 Immigrants are integral to Massachusetts’s economy as students.